DanielloG88/Pulumi-Project/README.md

 # Pulumi-Project
-Project written in Pulumi python for Azure Cloud platform for deployment of multiple virtual machines with Public Load Balancer.
+Project written in Pulumi python for Azure Cloud platform for deployment of multiple virtual machines with Public Load Balancer and a Storage account to display a static Website.